raspberrypi/windows-drivers/drivers/sd/bcm2711/brcme88c/README.md

 [Microsoft SDHC driver sample](https://github.com/microsoft/Windows-driver-samples/tree/master/sd/miniport/sdhc) as a reference.

-## TODO
+## NOTES

 - If both bcm2836sdhc and this driver are loaded and one is unloaded, the system will eventually crash.
 Appears to be a bug in sdport.sys's interrupt handling (the Arasan and eMMC2 controllers share an interrupt vector).
+  - Possible workaround: Don't use both bcm2836sdhc and this driver.
+  - Possible workaround: Don't unload drivers.

+## TODO

 - Regulator voltage cannot be controlled while in crashdump mode.
+Possible fix would be to have mailbox support via ACPI method instead of via RPIQ driver.
+- Does not support UHS-SDR50 because we don't support tuning.
-- Tuning? (required to support UHS-SDR50, but I'm not sure if that's useful)
+  - Would be easy to implement, but I'm not sure SDR50 is needed.
+- Could use some performance testing to determine which transfers should use PIO and which transfers should use DMA.
-- Testing - make sure the DMA never corrupts data, test in crashdump mode.
+- Needs testing in various scenarios, e.g. crashdump mode.
 - Figure out how to get this driver into SafeOS for Windows Update.